 condition ? value_if_true : value_if_false;

 The condition must evaluate to a boolean value.
-If the condition is true
+If the condition is true, the expression evaluates to value_if_true; otherwise, it evaluates to value_if_false. value_if_true must be of the same type as value_if_false.

 For example,